Ski: 2017-2018 Folsom Primary (custom), 188 cm

-Folsom owner, chief of operations, and head ski builder, Mike McCabe and I first talked about skis on this podcast we did on custom skis.
+I first talked about skis with Folsom owner / chief of operations / head ski builder, Mike McCabe, on this podcast we did on custom skis.

 Fast forward, and Mike was interested in having me go through Folsom’s custom process.
 So after a couple of phone calls, several emails, and one very long visit to the Folsom factory in Denver, Colorado, we settled on this custom ski that you see here.

-I’ll say more about the process soon, but the punchline here is that we decided to go with Folsom’s “Primary” shape.
+I’ll say more about the process as we go, but the punchline here is that we decided to go with Folsom’s “Primary” shape.